 Nicky Rawlence (counsellor)

-The service also has a team of voluntery associate and trainee counsellors.
+The service also has a team of voluntary associate and trainee counsellors.

-Can I talk about anything that is troubling me or does the Wellbeing Service only deal with certain problems?
+Can I talk about anything that is troubling me or only certain problems?

 There is no list of acceptable issues to bring to the service.
 Sometimes students are not even sure what is troubling or confusing them.

 Will what I say be kept confidential?
 Will anything go on my medical records?